d-eisen/portfolio/content/worldwater.md

 case_subtitle: "User Experience Design"

 # This is the case description in the case studies section
-case_description: "WorldWater.org is the home site for a humanitarian organization focused on water, sanitation, and hygiene for communities in the Amazon Basin."
+case_description: "WorldWater is a humanitarian organization focused on water, sanitation, and hygiene for communities in the Amazon Basin."

 # This is the featured image of the case, place this image at /post_title_here/img folder
 # e.g. /mypost/img
 case_feature_img: "WWLandingPgV3LG.png"

 # This is the case summary in the case itself
-case_summary: "WorldWater.org is the home site for the WorldWater organization.
-WorldWater is a humanitarian nongovernmental organization (NGO) focused on empowering communities to manage their public health infrastructure.
+case_summary: "WorldWater is a humanitarian nongovernmental organization (NGO) focused on empowering communities to manage their public health infrastructure.
 Their primary operations are in the Amazon Basin and the United States.
 The site is focused on supporting the organization's social media channels as a landing page for the organization.
 The redesign of the site allows users to donate to the organization in a streamlined process while adding functionality allowing users to raise funds for the organization by challenging other people using social media.
 The organization's name has been replaced with a placeholder name: WorldWater"

 # Your team members
 team: ["David Eisenmenger"]